akshaysharmainc/attendee_checkin/README.md

   - Format: `SheetName!A:Z` (e.g., `Sheet1!A:Z`, `Attendees!A:AA`)
   - Use `A:Z` to read columns A through Z
   - Use `A:AA` to read columns A through AA (27 columns)
-  - The app will automatically create "Check-In Status" and "Check-In Time" columns if they don't exist
+  - The app will automatically create "Check-In Status" column (and "Check-In Time" column if time logging is enabled) if they don't exist
 - `GOOGLE_APPLICATION_CREDENTIALS`: Path to your service account JSON file
+- `DISABLE_CHECKIN_TIME_LOGGING`: Set to `true` or `1` to disable check-in time logging (default: `false`)
+  - When disabled, only the check-in status (true/false) will be written to the sheet
+  - The "Check-In Time" column will not be created or updated
+  - Useful if you only need to track attendance status without timestamps

 ##### Option B: Frontend Configuration (Recommended for Multiple Teams/Sheets)